Noble Eightfold Path: Dhyana

 Bronkhorst has questioned the historicity and chronology of the description of the four jhanas.
 Bronkhorst states that this path may be similar to what the Buddha taught, but the details and the form of the description of the jhanas in particular, and possibly other factors, is likely the work of later scholasticism.
 Bronkhorst notes that description of the third jhana cannot have been formulated by the Buddha, since it includes the phrase "Noble Ones say", quoting earlier Buddhists, indicating it was formulated by later Buddhists.
 It is likely that later Buddhist scholars incorporated this, then attributed the details and the path, particularly the insights at the time of liberation, to have been discovered by the Buddha.
+Based on a comparative study or early Buddhist discourses, Bhikkhu Anālayo argues that the idea of right concentration was originally about cultivating concentration, whatever its depth, in collaboration with the other seven path factors, and that the identification of right concentration with the four absorptions appears to be a later development.

 Concentration

 In the Theravada tradition, samadhi is interpreted as concentration on a meditation object.
 Buddhagosa defines samadhi as "the centering of consciousness and consciousness concomitants evenly and rightly on a single object...the state in virtue of which consciousness and its concomitants remain evenly and rightly on a single object, undistracted and unscattered."

 According to Henepola Gunaratana, in the suttas samadhi is defined as one-pointedness of mind (Cittass'ekaggatā).
 According to Bhikkhu Bodhi, the right concentration factor is reaching a one-pointedness of mind and unifying all mental factors, but it is not the same as "a gourmet sitting down to a meal, or a soldier on the battlefield" who also experience one-pointed concentration.
 The difference is that the latter have a one-pointed object in focus with complete awareness directed to that object – the meal or the target, respectively.
 In contrast, right concentration meditative factor in Buddhism is a state of awareness without any object or subject, and ultimately unto no-thingness and emptiness, as articulated in apophatic discourse.